Key information

 The aim of this module is to enable students to understand and evaluate major policy debates on the role of agriculture in development.
 To do so, the course will consider in some depth the relevant theoretical and empirical literature on: the necessary for structural change in agriculture-dependant societies; the operation of agricultural factor and commodity markets, including international markets; the nature of rural societies and the characterisation of farmers; the nature of food markets and the role of agriculture in improving welfare.
 Both mainstream and heterodox approaches will be investigated.

-This team-taught course aims to provide an understanding of how aid and aid institutions have impacted on developmental prospects and practice.
-It explores the role, purpose, and complexities of aid in development through an examination of what forms ‘aid’ takes, and how this contributes to development; the role of specific types of organizations involved in delivering aid; the contexts in which aid is distributed; and the complexities and challenges involved.
-Thematically, the course is divided into three main areas: firstly and exploration of key ideas and themes in aid and development; secondly, an examination of aid at differing organizational levels; and thirdly, an exploration of aid delivery and practice in specific contexts.
-It will draw on experiences from a variety of contexts to provide a grounding in how aid and development are linked, and how ‘aid organizations’ function.
+This team-taught module aims to provide an understanding of how aid and aid institutions have impacted on developmental prospects and practice.
+It explores the role, purpose, and complexities of aid in development through an examination of what forms ‘aid’ takes, and how this contributes to development; the role of specific types of organisations involved in delivering aid; the contexts in which aid is distributed; and the complexities and challenges involved.
+Thematically, the course covers: firstly an exploration of key ideas and themes in aid and development; secondly, an examination of aid at differing organisational levels; and thirdly, an exploration of aid delivery and practice in specific contexts.
+It will draw on experiences from a variety of contexts to provide a grounding in how aid and development are linked, and how ‘aid organisations’ function.

 In this module we explore a wide range of policy processes around the world that shape the dynamics and impacts of international migration.
 The module provides students with the opportunity to engage critically with the complex configurations of institutions, politics and normative claims that underpin migration-related policy (with an emphasis on contemporary policy developments, although these are situated in an historical perspective).
 It also challenges students to explore alternative policy approaches.
 In particular, we consider debates and initiatives relating to international labour migration and migrants’ rights; education, skills and mobility; various forms of economic and political transnationalism; and refugee movements.
 Students investigate the positions taken by a variety of stakeholders, from migrant associations, NGOs, employers and trade unions, to emigration states, destination states, regional bodies and international organisations.